emmanuel-oliveira/emmanuel-oliveira/README.md

 <p>
   <em>
     1rd year Information Technology student in <a href="http://www.faeterj-petropolis.edu.br/">Faeterj Petrópolis</a>.
-Currently working as a Contributor in <a href="https://www.linkedin.com/company/mentorapp/">MentorApp</a>.
+Currently working as a collaborator in <a href="https://www.linkedin.com/company/mentorapp/">MentorApp</a>.
 Passionate about Data Science, Machine Learning and open source.
 Also, have some experience in Develpepment and Data Analysis.
   </em>
 </p>